 In this section, you can read about the strands of my practice which led me to the idea of bringing making closer to use.
 You can also read (and watch) the story of the first ten years of Keep & Share, which explains the development of my ideas about fashion and sustainability in much more detail.

-During my MA at Winchester School of Art in 2003, I developed a sustainable fashion philosophy based around longevity and versatility (keeping and sharing).
-My idea was that we could get more ‘goodness’ from each garment if we kept pieces longer, and shared them by handing down or wearing in different ways.
-Upon graduation I launched Keep & Share as a ‘slow fashion’ label, working as a designer-maker from my Herefordshire workshop.
-Despite being a micro-scale business, I aim to create a model that disrupts the prevalent fashion system.
+My sustainable fashion philosophy is based around longevity and versatility (keeping and sharing).
+We could get more ‘goodness’ from each garment if we kept pieces longer, and shared them by handing down or wearing in different ways.
+You can read more about this philosophy in Keep & Share: the first ten years.

-I avoided using my own name for the label in order to create space for others to define their garments themselves, and see ‘keep and share’ as a broad and inclusive invitation.
-While in some circumstances it is now logical for me to present my work under my own name, my continued use of Keep & Share as an umbrella is a recognition that much of my work is about a wider community of knitters: ‘us’ rather than ‘me’.
+I gather all of my activities under the holistic banner of Keep & Share, partly in recognition of the fact that much of my work is about a wider community of makers: ‘us’ rather than ‘me’.
 The historical traditions and communal nature of knitting culture can be seen as another interpretation of keeping and sharing.